 Suits was mainly filmed in Toronto’s Financial District, with various locations around the city.
-The Bay Adelaide Centre at 333 Bay Street served as the location of the fictional law firm of Pearson Specter Litt.
-When the show was filming, it was quite common to come across the production if you were downtown Toronto.
+The Bay Adelaide Centre at 333 Bay Street served as the fictional law firm of Pearson Specter Litt.
+When the show was filming, it was quite common to come across the production if you were in downtown Toronto.
 I even managed to spot Louis Litt and his assistant’s character once while they were filming a scene.
 Sadly, I have never managed to spot Harvey, Meghan or Jessica.

 It’s not a show for everyone, but those that turn in will spot several iconic Toronto locations.
-It wasn’t uncommon to see the handmaids, dressed in their red capes all over the city during production.
+It wasn’t uncommon to see the handmaids dressed in their red capes all over the city during production.

 Popular locations for shows filmed in Toronto